gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I closed my eyes and pictured the book I needed.
 Black leather, two hands tall and a thumb joint thick, with "Swallow" written in gold on the spine.
-Slightly dusty, most likely, but the leather still supple...
-I could almost smell it, and then I *could* smell it.
+Slightly dusty, most likely, but the leather still supple…  I could almost smell it, and then I *could* smell it.
 When I opened my eyes, it lay obediently on my desk, having been a-shelf in my basement moments before.